×

 What Happens If Your Denver Workers’ Comp Claim Is Denied?

-Denials happen frequently in North Carolina — often for claims that should clearly be approved.
+Denials happen frequently in North Carolina, often for claims that should clearly be approved.
 Common reasons include missed reporting deadlines, the employer disputing the claim, inconsistencies between the accident report and documented injuries, or the insurer arguing the injury isn’t work-related.
 Whatever reason appears in your denial letter, do not accept it as final.

 You have the right to appeal by requesting a hearing before a deputy commissioner at the North Carolina Industrial Commission.
-You will present evidence, call witnesses, and argue your case — while the insurance company brings its own lawyers and medical experts.
+You will present evidence, call witnesses, and argue your case while the insurance company brings its own lawyers and medical experts.
 This is not a process you want to navigate alone.
-Our Denver workers’ compensation attorneys handle denied claims and Industrial Commission hearings regularly.
+Our Denver workers’ compensation lawyers handle denied claims and Industrial Commission hearings regularly.
 If your claim has been denied, call us immediately.
 There are ways to fight back, and we know how.

-Contact Our Denver, NC Workers’ Compensation Attorneys
+Working With Our Denver Workers’ Compensation Attorneys

 reviews